 Ensure all windows are closed.
 Lock cupboard and Race Box (following instructions regarding the LED).
 Return race box key to the combination safe in the club entrance hall.

-If you are listed as doing this duty on Dutyman there is no need to leave a maintenance log for the Sailing Secretary's signature, as duties will be confirmed directly from Dutyman.
+If you are listed as doing this duty on Dutyman there is no need to leave a maintenance log, as duties will be confirmed directly from Dutyman.

 Many thanks for doing this - we could not race without you.